 Star Rating for Review Sites

 Very similar to social media, you should see an average or composite score of all of your reviews on a platform.
-This will give you a trending up or trending down indication of how your customer service is doing in the eyes of the consumer.
+This will give you an up or down indication of how your customer service is trending in the eyes of the consumer.

-When looking at these scores and reviews, it may be tempting to respond to a negative review, but we recommend checking out our guide on how to respond to negative reviews before opening that can of worms as you can do more harm than good if you aren’t careful.
+When looking at these scores and reviews, it may be tempting to respond to a negative review.
+We recommend checking out our guide on how to respond to negative reviews before opening that can of worms.
+You can do more harm than good if you aren’t careful.

 The ultimate goal you should set for yourself is to improve your star ratings by at least half a star in the first year.
-That should realistically be an obtainable goal.
+That should be a realistic and obtainable goal.

 Current Customer Sentiment